 Hiring a roof inspector is a great idea, but if you don’t want to spend that money, at least give it a thorough look while you are cleaning the leaves out of your gutters.
 Get up on the roof (safely) and look for any abnormalities.
 If you see anything that concerns you, contact a professional.

 The additional weight that snow adds onto your roof puts it in a compromising position that may lead to wear, leaks, or collapse.
 A new roof can cost well over $10,000 to replace.
 Don’t underestimate the importance of home inspection.

 5. Rotate Ceiling Fans

 If you’ve never heard of this trick, it’s very handy!
-Heat naturally rises toward the ceiling, so during the winter, if you have your ceiling fans rotating backward, it will gently push cool air upwards, forcing the heated air back down to the floor.
+Heat naturally rises toward the ceiling, so during the winter, if your ceiling fans rotate backward, it will gently push cool air upwards, forcing the heated air back down to the floor.